Azure/iot-edge-opc-proxy/readme.md

 |------|-------------|
 |master|[![Build status](https://ci.appveyor.com/api/projects/status/do87bhdyyykf6sbj/branch/master?svg=true)](https://ci.appveyor.com/project/marcschier/iot-gateway-opc-ua-proxy/branch/master) [![Build Status](https://travis-ci.org/Azure/iot-gateway-opc-ua-proxy.svg?branch=master)](https://travis-ci.org/Azure/iot-gateway-opc-ua-proxy)|

-The Azure IoT Field Gateway Proxy module depends on several components which are included as submodules.
+The Azure IoT Edge OPC Proxy module depends on several components which are included as submodules.
 Hence, if you did not specify the ```--recursive``` option when using ```git clone``` to clone this repo, you need to first run
 ```git submodule update --init``` in a console or terminal window before continuing...